aantron/ocaml.org/data/planet/emillon/making-type-inference-explode.md

     'd) -&gt;
    'e) -&gt;
   'e</code></pre>
-<p>But what&rsquo;s interesting about this program is that we can add (or remove) lines
+<p>But what’s interesting about this program is that we can add (or remove) lines
 to study how input size can alter the processing time and output type size.
 It explodes:</p>
 <table>